katrotz/github-explorer/README.md

 # Github Explorer
-> Monorepo managed using `lerna`, containing implementations of a code challenge task using several? front-end frameworks
+> Monorepo managed using `lerna`, containing implementations of a code challenge task using several front-end frameworks
-- Angular (v)
+- Angular
-- React (x)
+- React
-- VueJS (x)
+- Vue (Unfortunately didn't make it)

 ## How to
 It requires to have `node` greater than 8, `npm` version greater than 5 and [lerna](https://lernajs.io/) pre-installed

 #### Install
 Type the following command in the root directory of the monorepo.
 It will install the dependencies for all packages.